AhmadAddakhakhny/BBB-Application/README.md

 ![Image](https://github.com/user-attachments/assets/2b35cdc0-944a-430f-bb16-1d9e4b85039c)
 This is a Qt/C++ CMake-based platform for developing applications on the BeagleBone Black.
 What you get is:
 * Custom beaglebone black SDK supports Qt6
-* Configure U-Boot and support secure U-Boot
-* Deploy OP-TEE for key management
-* LEDController Software component to control whether user LEDs or External LEDs
-* Porting DLTviewer Software component to enable debugging by using Logs
 * Utilize Unit testing using gtest and gmock
 * Use of modern CMake for building and compiling
-* Code documentation with Doxygen
-* External libraries installed and managed by (CPM package manager)
+* External libraries installed and managed by Conan
 * Tooling: Clang-Format, Clang-format-diff, Cmake-format, Clang-tidy, Sanitizers

 ## Clone